andregebel/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 #### Step 2 Install Dell Drivers - AX Nodes

-The validation process later in the guide makes sure if you dont have default NIC driver.
+The validation process later in the guide makes sure if you don't have default NIC driver.
 So you can either install all drivers, or just Mellanox/Intel NIC driver.

 Following example installs all drivers and in case you have newer drivers, it will downgrade.
 You can simply modify the code to just scan for compliance and display status.
 This will also make your life easier if for some reason you updated to newer drivers than SBE.
 SBE would fail as firmware extension can't downgrade.